Roundtable Members and Staff

-Union; and is currently finishing her PhD in Theology form the University of Exeter (UK) and Hartford Seminary.
+Union; and a PhD in Theology form the University of Exeter (UK) and Hartford Seminary.

 In the early 1990s she was involved with the LGBTQ+ community while at Cornell University, and the work done at that time led to the creation of the LGBTQ+ Resource Center, one of the earliest in the country.
-She recently served one year on the board of the Cornell University GALA.
+She recently served on the board of the Cornell University LGBT Alumni Association.

-Current interests lie in bringing the voices of people of color to LGBTQ+ institutions, as well as, bringing LGBTQ+ voices to the Latino/a/x Hispanic Community, including Churches.
+Current interests lie in bringing the voices of people of color to LGBTQ+ institutions, as well as, bringing LGBTQ+ voices to the Latinx Hispanic Community, including Churches.

-She has been a member of the CLGS Latino/a/x Roundtable: Fe, Familia, Igualdad since its inception.
+She has been a member of the CLGS Latinx Roundtable: Fe, Familia, Igualdad since its inception.

 Reverend Rosa Frias, Roundtable Member